-There are many career assessments, and none will tell you what to do – you make the decision, but what they can do is provide information to inform your decision making.
-They all come with helpful reports and either come with a 121 feedback session with me or a detailed guidance pack so that you get the best from your career assessment report.
+There are many career assessments, and none will tell you what to do – you make the decision, but they provide information to inform your decision making.
+They all come with helpful reports either with a personal feedback session with me or a detailed guidance pack so that you get the best from your career assessment report.

 1. Career Ability Tests e.g. Highlands Ability Battery

 These are timed assessments, not self-report.
 Under timed conditions you can find out more about your natural aptitudes.
 Are you quick to make decisions?
 How do you problem solve?
 To what extent can you come up with ideas under pressure?
 How do you learn best?

 This is powerful information when choosing a career path.
 You make decisions based on what comes easy to you, not what you have done before or what you think you can do well.

 I recommend the Highlands Ability Battery.
 This provides objective evidence to help you narrow down your choice and make sure you play to your strengths.
 It’s a 3-hour assessment covering 19 work samples.